Prebiotic (nutrition)

-Prebiotics are compounds in food that induce the growth or activity of beneficial microorganisms such as bacteria and fungi.
-The most common example is in the gastrointestinal tract, where prebiotics can alter the composition of organisms in the gut microbiome.
+Prebiotics are compounds in food that foster growth or activity of beneficial microorganisms such as bacteria and fungi.
+The most common environment concerning their effects on human health is the gastrointestinal tract, where prebiotics can alter the composition of organisms in the gut microbiome.

-Dietary prebiotics are typically nondigestible fiber compounds that pass undigested through the upper part of the gastrointestinal tract and stimulate the growth or activity of advantageous bacteria in the colon by acting as substrates for them.
+Dietary prebiotics are typically nondigestible fiber compounds that pass undigested through the upper part of the gastrointestinal tract and help growth or activity of advantageous bacteria in the colon by acting as substrates for them.
 They were first identified and named by Marcel Roberfroid in 1995.
 Depending on the jurisdiction, they may have regulatory scrutiny as food additives for the health claims made for marketing purposes.
 Common prebiotics used in food manufacturing include beta-glucan from oats, resistant starch from grains and beans, and inulin from chicory root.

 Definition

 The definition of prebiotics and the food ingredients that can fall under this classification, has evolved since its first definition in 1995.
 In its earliest definition, the term prebiotics was used to refer to non-digestible food ingredients that were beneficial to the host through their selective stimulation of specific bacteria within the colon.
 Further research has suggested that selective stimulation has not been scientifically demonstrated.
 As a result of research suggesting that prebiotics could impact microorganisms outside of the colon, in 2016 the International Scientific Association for Probiotics and Prebiotics (ISAPP) produced the following definition of prebiotics: a substrate that is selectively used by a host microorganism to produce a health benefit.
 In 2021, The Global Prebiotic Association (GPA) defined a prebiotic as a product or ingredient that is utilized in the microbiota producing a health or performance benefit.

 Compounds that can be classified as prebiotics must also meet the following criteria: